-In 2017, a total of 2.4 million TEUs of containerized cargo moved through marine facilities owned by the Port of Oakland, while 811,000 tons of steel moved via a private terminal that is located within the Seaport District and lease the area of water at their docks from the Seaport.
+In 2021, a total of 1.4 million containers moved through marine facilities owned by the Port of Oakland, while 822,000 tons of steel moved via a private terminal that is located within the Seaport District and lease the area of water at their docks from the Seaport.
 The Seaport retains the water access rights within the channel.
-Autos and light trucks were also handled at marine facilities in 2017.
-The movement of the containerized cargo, autos and light trucks and steel products through the Port of Oakland's marine cargo terminals generates economic activity in various business sectors of the state and local economy.
+Autos and light trucks were also handled at marine facilities in 2021.
+The movement of containerized cargo, autos and light trucks and steel products through the Port of Oakland's marine cargo terminals generates economic activity in various business sectors of the state and local economy.
 Specifically, the following economic sectors are involved in providing services to move the cargo through the marine terminals: